svict4/ausgov-crest/README.md

 So if you're in the private sector, unless you want a collective noun of angry lawyers from the Attorney General's Department, please seek permission from the Department of the Prime Minister and Cabinet first.

+Speaking of which, it'd nice if PM&C actually returned my email.
 Please don't sue me 😊